Rushmore (film)

 While the box office results were modest, the film had a positive reception among film critics.
-The film helped launch the careers of Wes Anderson and Schwartzman while establishing a "second career" for Murray as a respected actor in independent cinema.
+The film helped launch Schwartzman's career while establishing a "second career" for Murray as a respected actor in independent cinema.
 At the 1999 Independent Spirit Awards, Anderson won the Best Director award and Murray won Best Supporting Male award.
 Murray also earned a nomination for the Golden Globe Award for Best Supporting Actor – Motion Picture.
-Starting from Rushmore, Murray became one of Anderson's most frequent collaborators, appearing in his eight subsequent films.
+Starting from Rushmore, both Murray and Schwartzman became two of Anderson's most frequent collaborators, appearing in ten and seven subsequent films, respectively.
 In 2016, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being deemed "culturally, historically, or aesthetically significant".

 Plot

-Eccentric 15-year-old scholarship student Max Fischer participates extensively in extracurricular activities at the prestigious Rushmore Academy in Houston, but he struggles academically.
-Max's middle-class background, which contradicts the wealthy and privileged lives of most Rushmore students, feeds his determination to make his name known.
+Eccentric 15-year-old scholarship student Max Fischer participates extensively in extracurricular activities at the prestigious Rushmore Academy in Houston, but struggles academically.
+Max's middle-class background, which contrasts with the wealthy and privileged lives of most Rushmore students, feeds his determination to make his name known.
 Headmaster Nelson Guggenheim places him on "sudden death academic probation", warning him that if he fails one more class, he will be expelled.
 At a school assembly, Max meets Herman Blume, a disillusioned parent and local industrialist who despises his twin sons Ronny and Donny, both students at Rushmore.
-Herman befriends Max and takes him under his wing.
+Blume befriends Max and takes him under his wing.

 Upon reading an intriguing written message left in a book he read in the library, Max tracks down the book's previous borrower, Rosemary Cross, a widowed first-grade teacher at Rushmore, and soon becomes obsessed with her.
 Attempting to woo her, he successfully petitions to have the Latin curriculum kept at Rushmore, and later confesses his love for her; she rejects his affection due to their age difference.
 Rosemary and others, including Max's younger friend Dirk Calloway, are impressed by Max's tenacity, while other students, including the brash and aggressive Magnus Buchan, resent Max's ability to manipulate authority, seemingly on a whim, to the point where the entire school body is affected.
 Max then attempts to court Rosemary by building an aquarium on the school's baseball field, noting her interest in marine life due to the fish tanks in her classroom and the library book by Jacques Cousteau they had both read, but is stopped by Guggenheim at the ground-breaking ceremony and subsequently expelled from Rushmore for having never sought the school's approval for the project.

 Afterward, Max enrolls at Grover Cleveland High School, a local public school.
 Classmate Margaret Yang shows interest in him, but he ignores her.
 Eventually, Max begins to settle in and participate in extracurricular activities again, with Rosemary and Blume supporting him.
 Blume encourages him to give up pursuing Rosemary but eventually becomes attracted to her himself, and they begin to see each other behind Max's back.